Purchase tickets at the door or in advance online.

 For adults feeling left out of the mess making, the museum is converting its monthly adult program Science After Dark to “Messtival After Dark” from 6-9 p.m.
 Thursday, May 31.
 According to McEvoy, the event will contain many of the same activities as “Messtival.”
 Stone’s Throw Brewing will also sell beer and Damgoode Pies will sell pizza, beer and cocktails.
 Tickets to Messtival After Dark are $10 or free for members.
 Attendees must be at least 21 years old.

-The Museum of Discovery is Arkansas’s premier science and technology center, and our mission to ignite and fuel a passion for science, technology, engineering, arts and math through dynamic, interactive experiences.
-Our museum is the oldest in the state of Arkansas, founded in 1927.
+The Museum of Discovery is Little Rock's premier science and technology center, and our mission is to ignite and fuel a passion for science, technology, engineering, arts and math through dynamic, interactive experiences.
+Our museum is one of the oldest in the state of Arkansas, founded in 1927.
 We became the Museum of Discovery in 1998 when we moved to our River Market location.
-Thanks to a $9.2 million grant from the Donald W. Reynolds Foundation, we debuted 90 new, interactive, hands-on exhibits in 2012.